You are currently viewing Gom Dra, the Great Meditation Cliff of Guru Rinpoche Prophesied to Phajo Drugom Zhigpo

 Description of Gomdrak

-The remarkable figures of a Garuda, a Tiger, and a wish-fulfilling tree (Pagsam Joenshing) can be seen on a rock above the temple.
+The figures of a Garuda, a Tiger, and a wish-fulfilling tree (Pagsam Joenshing) can be seen on a rock above the temple.
 The footprint, conch, dragon head, and Rangjung, or naturally occurring Chorten, are also visible.
 One can also notice the hood of a King Cobra above and close to the Sertho, or “Golden Cupola.”

 The natural Bumpa Rangjung is located a little above, and above it are Namcha Reldri, also known as the “Wisdom Sword,” and the Rangjung Chorten.
 Kanjur and Tenjur volumes are slightly above the same.
 There is a Gyaltshen, or “Victory Banner,” over the entrance to the caves.